kyma-project/website/docs/write-case-study.md

 ## Add an image to content

-To add the image to your blog post, copy the desired image to the folder with the `index.md` file and write:
+To add the image to content of your case study, copy the desired image to the folder with the `index.md` file and write:

 ``` markdown
 ![{ALT_TITLE}](./{IMAGE_FILENAME} "{TEXT_WHILE_HOVERING}")